imabderrahim/alx-system_engineering-devops/0x01-shell_permissions/README.md

 This script changes the owner and the group owner for all the files and directories in the working directory
 - **101-symbolic_link_permissions**
 This script changes the owner and the group owner of a symbolic link named _hello
+- **102-if_only**
+This script changes the owner of the file hello to betty only if it's owned by the user guillaume